 \section{Related Work}

-\paragraph{3D Human Pose Estimation.} 3D human pose estimation has evolved from classical methods to deep learning approaches using CNNs~\cite{toshev2014deeppose} and Transformers~\cite{zheng2021poseformer} to model human body structure.
-Modern methods typically follow a two-stage pipeline of lifting 2D keypoints to 3D~\cite{martinez2017simple} or perform end-to-end regression from images~\cite{sun2018integral}, while capturing spatio-temporal relationships to ensure temporal coherence~\cite{pavllo20193d}.
-However, a common thread among these methods~\cite{martinez2017simple, sun2018integral, pavllo20193d, zheng2021poseformer} is their specialization on the single task of pose estimation.
-In contrast, our work integrates pose estimation into a unified generative framework, allowing the model to perform both perception and generation tasks, rather than being confined to a single objective. \paragraph{Human Motion as a Language.} A groundbreaking shift in motion analysis involves representing continuous human motion as a sequence of discrete tokens, a paradigm pioneered by early works in gesture synthesis~\cite{jiang2023motiongpt}.
-A common technique for this is using a Vector Quantized Variational Autoencoder (VQ-VAE) to learn a ``codebook'' of atomic poses.
+\paragraph{Traditional Human Perception Models.} Traditional models have evolved from classical methods to deep learning approaches using CNNs~\cite{toshev2014deeppose,pavllo20193d}, GCNs~\cite{martinez2017simple,wang2024gcnext,wang2024dynamic}, and Transformers~\cite{zheng2021poseformer}.
+However, traditional multi-task methods~\cite{liu2024point,fang2023explore,wang2024sic,liu2025human,zhu2023motionbert} often are limited in the scope of tasks, often focusing on only perception and not generation capabilities.
+In contrast, our work integrates multiple human perception and generation tasks into a unified generative framework based on MLLMs. \paragraph{Human Motion as a Language.} A groundbreaking shift in motion analysis involves representing continuous human motion as a sequence of discrete tokens, a paradigm pioneered by early works in gesture synthesis~\cite{jiang2023motiongpt}.
+A common technique for this is using a Vector Quantized Variational Autoencoder (VQ-VAE) to learn a ``codebook'' of atomic poses~\cite{ding2025mtvcrafter}.
 As summarized in Tab.~\ref{tab:summarize and compare different models}, recent models have framed tasks like motion generation and prediction as language modeling problems~\cite{jiang2023motiongpt, zhang2024pose}.
 However, their scope is often limited to generating from non-visual modalities, failing to ground the motion language in raw visual input.
 Our work builds directly upon this paradigm but makes a crucial extension by integrating vision into the tokenization process, creating a visually grounded motion language. \paragraph{Multi-modal Large Language Models for Pose Perception and Generation.} The remarkable success of Multi-modal Large Language Models (MLLMs), which integrate powerful vision encoders with LLMs for complex visual reasoning~\cite{liu2023visual,ye2023mplug,dai2023instructblip}, has inspired their application to human-centric tasks.